 - Finalize results: You (or an admin/collaborator) finalize the results to conclude the cycle.

-Once a review cycle launches, you'll be notified in [] places.
+Once a review cycle launches, you'll be notified the following ways:

 When you're assigned as an additional manager in an active review cycle, you’ll see an action item on your Actions List (in-app link).
 Click on this action item to go directly to your review.